 Orzo al Limone with Crispy Parmesan Chicken

-A bed of creamy and lemony risotto-like orzo pasta topped with a crispy parmesan chicken cutlet.
-The best!
+A bed of creamy, lemony, risotto-like orzo pasta topped with a crispy parmesan chicken cutlet.
+A cozy and impressive dinner any night of the week.

 Prep: 30 minutes